hlorenzi/customasm/doc/cpudef.md

 The syntax first expects a list of configuration directives, one per line.
 The currently available configurations are:

-- `#align <bit_num>`
+- `#bits <num>`
-Sets the number of bits per byte for the target machine.
+Sets the number of bits-per-byte for the target machine.
-For example, `#align 8` is the usual configuration for most modern CPUs.
+For example, `#bits 8` is the usual configuration for most modern CPUs.
-Memory addresses are counted in bytes, so, with 8-bit bytes, address 0x01 actually refers to the bits 8 through 15 in memory, inclusive.
+Memory addresses are counted in bytes, so, with 8-bit bytes, address 0x01 refers to the bits 8 through 15 in memory, 0-indexed, inclusive.
-Machine instructions must be aligned to a byte boundary, hence the directive's name.
+The size of each instruction's binary representation must be some multiple of the byte size.
 So, with 8-bit bytes, valid instruction sizes are 8 bits, 16 bits, 24 bits, and so on.

 - `#tokendef <name>`